Are you getting a lot of spam messages through your website contact form? This can be really frustrating and time consuming to deal with.

 This field will block all automated spam submissions, which will drastically reduce the amount of contact form spam you get on your website.

 3. Using Google Invisible reCAPTCHA to Block Contact Form Spam

 Some website owners don’t want their users to have to check a box in order to submit the contact form.
 This is where invisible reCAPTCHA comes in.

 Invisible reCAPTCHA works just like the regular reCAPTCHA, except there’s no checkbox.

 Instead, when the form is submitted, Google will determine whether it might be a bot submitting it.
 If so, Google will pop up the extra reCAPTCHA verification.
 If you want to see how it works, Google has a demo here.

 You can use invisible reCAPTCHA on your WPForms contact forms.
-It’s very similar to the process above for using a reCAPTCHA checkbox.
+In fact, the process is very similar to adding a reCAPTCHA checkbox, as described above.

-Next, when you go to WPForms » Settings and click the ‘reCAPTCHA’ tab, you’ll need to select the ‘Invisible reCAPTCHA v2’ option:
+Once you’ve done that, head over to WPForms » Settings in your WordPress dashboard and click the ‘CAPTCHA’ tab.
+However, this time you’ll need to select ‘Invisible reCAPTCHA v2.’

 Note: in the screenshot, you’ll see the option for reCAPTCHA v3, but we’re specifically not covering that since it has a lot of false positives and can block real users.
 We use and recommend reCAPTCHA v2 Checkbox option that we showed in our step 2 of the article.